Bless God My Soul O Lord My God – Hymn Lyric

 The hymn then acknowledges the power of God to take away life, noting that He hides His face and people are troubled.
 The writer reflects on the cycle of life and death, acknowledging that all creatures return to the dust from which they came.
 However, the hymn also celebrates God’s ability to restore and renew, sending forth His life-giving Spirit to create and revive the earth.

-The hymn concludes by proclaiming the eternal glory of the Lord and expressing the writer’s commitment to praise and Him.
-The writer vows to sing to the Lord as long as they live and to meditate on His works, finding and delight in God alone.
+The hymn concludes by proclaiming the eternal glory of the Lord and expressing the writer’s commitment to praise and worship Him.
+The writer vows to sing to the Lord as long as they live and to meditate on His works, finding joy and delight in God alone.

 In conclusion, the hymn “Bless God, My Soul O Lord My God” is a humble and heartfelt expression of gratitude and praise for the wonders of God’s creation.
 It reminds us of God’s greatness, power, and provision in every aspect of our world.
 As we sing this hymn, let us be reminded of the awe-inspiring beauty of God’s creation and join in praising and blessing His holy name.